WiroonB/Covid-19--Data-Exploration-SQL-/README.md

 ## Overview

-The datasets contain hundreds of thousands of Covid-19 cases, deaths and vaccinations from different countries all over the world.
+The datasets contain thousands of Covid-19 cases, deaths and vaccinations from different countries all over the world.

 These are different tasks that are completed: